May 18, 2023

 Here’s what to try for sensitive skin ~

-We Are Feel Good Inc Sensitive Sunscreen, $17.95: Fragrance free, dermatologically tested and clinically proven — all this and it protects your skin from all the other aggressors (looking at you UV,) too.
+We Are Feel Good Inc Sensitive Lip Balm, $19.95: Fragrance free, dermatologically tested and clinically proven — all this and it protects your lips from all the other aggressors (looking at you UV,) too.

 We Are Feel God Inc Sensitive Body Milk, $27.95: With a bunch of incredible, soothing ingredients (niacinamide, Kakadu Plum, aloe vera) and a few hydration heroes in there too, it gives the skin a drink of water while nourishing it — and all without irritation.